pramodshanmugam/Personal_GPT_Setup.github.io/index.markdown

 # Setting Up Pramod's GPT Locally

-This guide will walk you through setting up **Pramod's GPT** locally using Docker.
+This guide will walk you through setting up your **Personal GPT** locally using Docker.
 The project includes a backend, frontend, and uses **Ollama** for LLM inference.
 You can clone the Docker Compose setup from my [GitHub repository](https://github.com/yourusername/repository-name).

 ## Prerequisites